Numerical Challenges in Modeling Gravothermal Collapse in Self-Interacting Dark Matter Halos: Introduction

 Modeling galaxy formation in the context of SIDM requires supplementing gravitational scattering with DM self-scattering in standard N-body codes~\citep{Kochanek2000,Yoshida2000,Koda2011,Vogelsberger2012,Rocha2013,Fry2015,Robles2017,Robertson2017a,Robertson2017b,Nadler2020,Banerjee2020,Correa2022}.
 Three commonly used implementations include the Spline method written into Arepo~\citep{Vogelsberger2012}, the Kernel-Overlap method in GIZMO~\citep{Rocha2013,Robles2017}, and the Top-Hat method~\cite{Kochanek2000,Yoshida2000,Robertson2017a,Robertson2017b}.
 These methods differ, in part, in how they account for nearest neighbors and how they implement force softening.
 The authors of these codes tested the methods by verifying the scattering rates in DM halos with a Hernquist~\citep{Hernquist1990} or Navarro-Frenk-White~(NFW)~\citep{Navarro1997} profile, or by shooting individual DM particles at a uniform field of background particles.
-Ref.~\cite{Meskhidze2022} performed the first comparison of the N-body codes Arepo and GIZMO for an isolated SIDM halo in the core-expansion phase.
-They found significant differences in the overall scattering rate between the two methods and noted up to 30\% differences in their density profiles in the core-expansion phase.
+Ref.~\cite{Meskhidze2022} performed the first comparison of the N-body codes Arepo and GIZMO in their base configuration for an isolated SIDM halo in the core-expansion phase.
+In their high-resolution simulations, employing fixed force softening much smaller than the DM core size, they found significant differences in the overall scattering rate between the two methods and noted up to 30\% differences in their density profiles in the core-expansion phase.
 However, no convergence study has yet been performed that compares different SIDM implementations in the same N-body code and also pushes this comparison deep into the core-collapse phase.

 In this paper, we perform a detailed comparison of the three aforementioned SIDM implementations and discuss the appropriate choices of numerical parameters and mass-resolution limitations.
 In particular, we consider how choices in number of particles, time stepping, and gravitational force-softening schemes impact a halo's core density and collapse time scales.
 As a specific example, we focus on an isolated dwarf galaxy of mass $1.15 \times 10^9 M_{\odot}$ at both a high and low concentration.
 These two cases cover both early and late core collapse.
 For a cross section of $50\;\rm cm^2/g$, we investigate how different SIDM implementations reproduce the core collapse of a DM halo by comparing the evolution of core density and velocity dispersion.
 As will be demonstrated, the evolution is highly sensitive to the numerical implementation of both the gravitational and self-scattering processes.